 In 2011-2012 the ‘éist’ Diversity and Equality Training was implemented nationally in collaboration with 32 City and County Childcare Committees (led by Clare and Cork City CCC’s) through the Pre-school Education Initiative for Children from Minority Groups in Ireland (DES/Early Years Education Policy Unit 2011/2013).
 EDeNn trainers delivered this training along with a 15 hour mentoring programme for each service engaged in the training.
-The evaluation of the Pre-School Education Initiative for Children from Minority Groups has recently been published.
+The evaluation of the Pre-School Education Initiative for Children from Minority Groups is available here.

 Mary Byrne has worked as Bainisteoir at Naíonra Choill Mhic Thomáisín for the past fifteen years.
 She also worked in a community based pre-school for over twenty years.
 Mary is also a part time tutor in Co Waterford VEC for the past ten years, tutoring FETAC level 5 and 6 Childcare modules.
 I am registered with the Teaching Council.
 As a practitioner I have always been committed to enhancing the quality of children’s daily experiences and ensuring respect and equality of opportunity for all children.
 Mary holds a BA (Hons) Early Childhood Studies, Diploma in Montessori Education and a NUIM Certificate in Equality and Diversity for Early Years Professionals.
 I am presently completing my dissertation for my MA Early Childhood Studies.
 In 2008 Mary attended the Equality and Diversity Training of Trainers Course: Ar an mBealach in Pavee Point.
 She has delivered the training at local and national levels.

 Brid is available for training and mentoring in Diversity and Equality: an Anti-bias Approach in Dublin, Meath and Louth